AndresRTejedor/Mold/docs/source/example_LM_mw.md

 The lattice mold technique consists of 5 different steps.
 All the steps can be found in {footcite:t}`sanchez2022homogeneous`, and they can be summarized as:

-1. Create an appropriate spheroidal mold and embed it in the liquid at the correct density
+1. Create an appropriate spherical mold with the perfect structure of the crystal Ih ice and embed it in the liquid at the equilibrium density at the given conditions.
-2. Choice of the optimal well radius $r_{w,0}$ to extrapolate, in the limit where two water molecules fit inside the same well.
+2. Choice of the optimal well radius $r_{w,0}$ for obtaining the nucleation rate, *i.e.* the limit for which two water molecules fit inside the same well.
 3. Calculation of the [well occupancy](#well-occupancy) curves for each well depth below the optimal radius.
-4. Calculation of the [average nucleation time](#average-nucleation-time) to obtain the nucleation rate at each well radius.
+4. Calculation of the [average nucleation time](#average-nucleation-time) for each well radius to overcome the nucleation free energy barrier.
 5. [Extrapolation of the nucleation rate](#extrapolation-of-the-nucleation-rate) to the optimal radius $r_{w,0}$.

 The configuration (step 1) can be created easily using the liquid and crystal configuration at the corresponding $(p,T)$ conditions for the desired Ice (Ih in this example).
 Here, we provide the system data file of a mold made of 39 wells at $T=220K$ and $p=1bar$ (see the figure below).